pajlads/DinkPlugin/README.md

 Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

 This export includes settings across all of the notifiers.
+You can share this produced JSON to friends who want to send similarly configured messages.

 If you want to include webhook URLs in the export, run the `::dinkexport all` chat command.

 Alternatively, if you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.

-You can share this produced JSON to friends who want to send similarly configured messages.
+In addition, you can export just the settings for select notifiers.
+Simply run: `::DinkExport <Notifier Section Header Name Without Space>`.
+For example: `::DinkExport Pet` or `::DinkExport CollectionLog`.

+Further, you can combine arguments to export specific sets of settings.
+For example:
+*Export Slayer & BA Gambles notifiers*: `::dinkexport bagambles slayer`
+*Export webhook overrides only*: `::dinkexport WebhookOverrides`
+*Export all webhooks & Levels notifier*: `::dinkexport webhooks levels`

+#### Available selectors:
+ - `all`: Export everything
+ - `webhooks`: Export primary webhook URLs & webhook overrides
+ - `collectionlog`, `pet`, `levels`, `loot`, etc.: Export the settings of one notifier (syntax is: section header with spaces removed)

 ### Import Configuration via `::DinkImport`